Despotism: History

-Although the word has a pejorative meaning nowadays, it was once a legitimate title of office in the Byzantine Empire.
-Just as the word Byzantine is often used in a pejorative way, so the word despot now has equally negative connotations.
-In fact, Despot was an Imperial title, first used under Manuel I Komnenos (1143–1180) who created it for his appointed heir Alexius-Béla.
-According to Gyula Moravcsik, this title was a simple translation of Béla's Hungarian title úr, but other historians believe it comes from the ancient Greek despotes (literally, the master).
-In the Orthodox Liturgy, if celebrated in Greek, the priest is addressed by the deacon as Despot even today.
+Yet although the word has a pejorative meaning nowadays, it was once a legitimate title of office in the Byzantine Empire, first used under Manuel I Komnenos (1143–1180) who awarded the title to his appointed heir Alexius-Béla.
 It was typically bestowed on sons-in-law and later sons of the Emperor and, beginning in the 13th century, it was bestowed to foreign princes.
-The Despot wore elaborate costumes similar to the Emperor's and had many privileges.
 Despots ruled over parts of the empire called Despotates.